WayneDW/WayneDW.github.io/_posts/2012-09-12-how-to-write-a-blog.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Wei's website!"
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.

 I hope you like it!